Distributed Computing by Mobile Robots: Uniform Circle Formation: Conclusions

 \ \\ {\bf Acknowledgments.} { The authors would like to thank Marc-Andr\'e Paris-Cloutier for many helpful discussions and insights, and Peter Widmayer and Vincenzo Gervasi for sharing some of the fun and frustrations emerging from investigating this problem.
-This work has been supported in part by the Natural Sciences and Engineering Research Council of Canada under the Discovery Grants program, and by Dr.\ Focchini's University Research Chair.}
+This work has been supported in part by the Natural Sciences and Engineering Research Council of Canada under the Discovery Grants program, and by Professor Flocchini's University Research Chair. }